HOME :: FINE ART :: ABOUT :: EXHIBITS :: BOOKS :: CONTACT

 Music

-Just to make life more interesting, I still play in rock bands and was a founding member of early punk bands. >> Click HERE for more on my music exploits.
+Just to make life more interesting, I still play in rock bands and was a founding member of an early punk band. >> Click HERE for more on my music exploits.